 The tour most often begins at one of the gates called Porta Marina.
-This gate has two entries, one more narrow – intended for the pedestrians and the wider for carriages and animals.
+This gate has two entries, one more narrow – intended for pedestrians and the wider for carriages and animals.
 Both are covered with one cradle vault.
 Pavements are separated from the cobbled streets with high curbs built during the Empire.
-For the comfort of pedestrians across the street there were put huge stones easing the way.
-Stones also regulated traffic as some of the streets were available only for pedestrians, others allowed single carriages to get by (today we would call it one-way or two-way streets).
+For the comfort of pedestrians across the street, there were put huge stones easing the way.
+Stones also regulated traffic as some of the streets were available only for pedestrians, and others allowed single carriages to get by (today we would call it one-way or two-way streets).

 - Comitium – minor building, a venue for elections.

-- Macellum – built during the Empire covered market with shops opened to the yard and touching street ant the forum.
-In the central part of the yard there was placed a round pavilion for fish covered with copula.
+- Macellum – built during the Empire covered market with shops opened to the yard and touching street and the forum.
+In the central part of the yard, there was placed a round pavilion for fish covered with the copula.
 Copula was supported with 12 columns.
-In the back there was located a temple devoted probably to caesar’s family inside (there were found statues of Octavia, Augustus’ sister and Marcellus).
+In the back, there was located a temple devoted probably to caesar’s family inside (there were found statues of Octavia, Augustus’ sister and Marcellus).

 - Villa of the Mysteries – located outside the fortified area.
-Its name is related to the the frescos discovered inside, depicting the initiation from the Bacchanal Mysteries.
+Its name is related to the frescos discovered inside, depicting the initiation from the Bacchanal Mysteries.
 The villa already existed in the 2nd century BCE.
 It was a simple building then which was being enlarged over time.
 After the earthquake, the new owners decided to transform the old residence into a huge farm.
-Two-story frontal part had a ground floor surrounded with a portico and a semicircular exedra on the floor with touching gardens on the terrace. richly decorated walls were painted in the Second style, only in tablinum there are compositions in the Third style – a group of Egyptian miniatures on the black ground.
-Besides the paintings depicting Bacchanalia there were also discovered some figurative scenes presenting dancing with Satyr and architectural ones.
+The two-story frontal part had a ground floor surrounded by a portico and a semicircular exedra on the floor with touching gardens on the terrace. richly decorated walls were painted in the Second style, only in tablinum there are compositions in the Third style – a group of Egyptian miniatures on the black ground.
+Besides the paintings depicting Bacchanalia, there were also discovered some figurative scenes presenting dancing with Satyr and architectural ones.
 Bacchanalia is a 3 meters high composition surrounding the whole chamber of 17 meters in circumference.
-The fresco consists of 29 characters illustrating the whole ritual from reading of the text, through the woman’s preparations for initiation up to the bride waiting for her “divine marriage”.
+The fresco consists of 29 characters illustrating the whole ritual from reading the text, through the woman’s preparations for initiation up to the bride waiting for her “divine marriage”.

 Significant buildings in Pompeii